Yes, you read that title correctly. This is a blog post about how pancakes are relevant to Twitter.

 Pancakes are most efficient when stacked.
 Even if you like to eat pancakes one by one (like myself), there’s also something wonderful about front-loading your work and then sitting back to enjoy the spoils of your labor.

 Tweets work similarly.
 Instead of finding a bunch of articles and returning to them at different points during waking hours, do all of your reading in the morning and schedule your tweets to roll out over the course of the day.
-My personal favorite is Buffer, but other services like HootSuite and TweetDeck also work well.
+My personal favorite is Buffer, but other services like TweetDeck also work well.

 Pancakes taste better with additional content.
 Whether you prefer pancakes dotted with M&Ms or blueberries, or next to a delicious side of bacon, there’s no question that an added flavor makes them more delicious.